 An outline of what students will study during their time at Murray Park School throughout key stage 3 is set out in the table below:

 Excitingly, we are currently in the process of introducing Spanish to the school.
 Students can choose between studying French and Spanish in Y7 and then continue with this language until GCSE.

 Homework in Spanish takes into account that success in the subject is largely based on the retention of vocabulary and grammatical structures.
-Students are set vocabulary lists and are given differentiated targets for how many words to learn over a half-term.
-As the word lists directly relate to vocabulary covered in class, this takes the form of flipped learning.
-Students are required to review their learning on a regular basis and their knowledge of key vocabulary and grammatical structures is assessed on a half-termly basis.
+Pupils are set vocabulary-learning homework.
+As the word lists directly relate to vocabulary covered in class, this takes the form of flip learning.
+Pupils are required to review their learning on a regular basis and their knowledge of key vocabulary and grammatical structures is assessed on a half-termly basis.